mosco/crossing-probability/README.md

 ## Prerequisites

-* GCC 4.6 or above.
-It will probably work with older versions of GCC and may even work with older compilers.
+* GCC or clang compiler.
 * The [FFTW3](http://www.fftw.org/) library.
 [Installation instructions](http://www.fftw.org/download.html).
+* Python (for running the waf build system).

 ## How to build